Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Problem Formulation

-It is worth highlighting that the key motivation for employing ASSOSM control instead of its classical, \emph{non-adaptive} counterpart~\citep{bartolini1998chattering} is its suitability for data-driven settings, where all required bounds are assumed to be \emph{unknown} (cf. Definition~\ref{def:sys}, Assumption~\ref{assump:bound}, and ultimately the bounds in~\eqref{eq:assump3}).
-More precisely, since the system model is unknown and only accessible through collected data, assuming the availability of these bounds would be unrealistic, rendering the approach by~\citet{bartolini1998chattering} inapplicable; see Section~\ref{subsec:controller} for further details.
-Moreover, in the unknown setting considered here, \( \varphi(x_r) \) and, consequently, the sliding variable in~\eqref{eq:sliding_manifold} should be designed based on the collected data.
+{We note that, although \(\varphi\) renders the upper dynamics ISS (a global property), the proposed ASSOSM controller provides semiglobal guarantees, as it requires the existence of a finite bound on a term appearing in the second time derivative of the sliding variable, which depends on the state variables.} If the state variables are unbounded, such a bound does not exist, and therefore, the ASSOSM framework cannot be applied.
+We emphasize that the key motivation for employing ASSOSM control rather than its classical, non-adaptive counterpart~\citep{bartolini1998chattering} is its suitability for data-driven settings, where the aforementioned bound and the constants $\bar d_2$ through $\bar d_4$ are assumed to be unknown (cf. Assumption~\ref{assump:bound}).
+Moreover, in the partially unknown setting considered, $\varphi$ and, consequently, the sliding variable in~\eqref{eq:sliding_manifold} should be designed based on the collected data.
 With these critical challenges in mind, we now formally state the main problem addressed in this work.